|

 PATP.
 SEPT.4 1888 2 905 PATENTED JAN 28 1898 LATHE N° 01908

 George Gage (1804 -1892) advertised his swivel-head lathes from as early as 1871.
-According to Kenneth Cope's comprehensive book "American Lathe Builders" in about 1850 the Company operated as Gage & Campbell - but the sole owner remained Mr Gage (was Mr Campbell perhaps a silent partner, investing in the Company's expansion?).
-In 1888 the business was turned over to his son, John E. Gage, who operated it until selling out in 1896 - the new owners, Snyder & Metcalf using the Gage name until at least 1905.
-The swivel-head lathes were offered with swings of 15 and 18 inches in both "engine" form and also equipped as production models when fitted with turrets.
-Common on many lathes at the time was a method of obtaining an extra fine feed to the carriage, this being achieved by the incorporation of a supplementary fine-feed drive by a 3-step flat belt attached to a separate power shaft.
+According to Kenneth Cope's comprehensive book "American Lathe Builders", in about 1850 the Company operated as Gage & Campbell - but the sole owner remained Mr Gage (was Mr Campbell perhaps a silent partner, investing in the Company's expansion?).
+In 1888, the business was turned over to his son, John E. Gage, who operated it until selling out in 1896.
+The new owners, Snyder & Metcalf, continued to use the Gage name until at least 1905.
+The Gage swivel-head lathes were offered with swings of 15 and 18 inches in both "engine" forms and also equipped as production models when fitted with turrets.
+Standard on many lathes at the time was a method of obtaining an extra fine feed to the carriage, which was achieved by incorporating a supplementary fine-feed drive by a 3-step flat belt attached to a separate power shaft.
 The drive for this - the pulley can be seen below the tool table-support casting - must have been taken from the bevel shaft.
-In addition, screwcutting must too have been driven in this way - the changewheels having no connection to the headstock spindle - an interesting set-up indeed.
-Besides the "direct-drive" belt feed to the power shaft, a slower more positive feed appears to have been possible by meshing a gear on the leadscrew to one on the power-feed shaft.
-From the type and disposition of controls on the apron, the lathe appears to have been fitted with both power sliding and surfacing feeds.
-If you have a Gage lathe, the writer would be delighted to feature it in the Archive
+In addition, screwcutting must, too, have been driven in this way - the changewheels having no connection to the headstock spindle - an interesting set-up.
+Besides the "direct-drive" belt feed to the power shaft, a slower, more positive feed appears to have been possible by meshing a gear on the leadscrew with one on the power-feed shaft.
+From the type and disposition of controls on the apron, the lathe must have been fitted with both power sliding and surfacing feeds.
+Very common on wood-turning lathe - but very much less so on ones for metalwork, other swivel-head engineering lathes include the Hardie, Barker Swivel Head Lathe and Clement If you have a Gage lathe - or indeed any other swivel-head metal lathe, the writer would be delighted to feature it in the Archive..

 |